 We know there are a lot of questions out there about exclusivity, so let's dive in!

-There are a few different options, each of which mostly depend on the exclusivity contract itself.
+There are a few different options to technically organize exclusivity, each of which mostly depend on the contract itself.

 Some platforms have a unique interface or publishing system that you [the podcaster] are required to utilize which ensures that the content uploaded via that system will only appear on their platform.

 A common alternative approach is the omission of submission.
 In this approach, you [the podcaster] do not submit your podcast anywhere except for the platform for which the podcast should be exclusive.
 This approach doesn't come without risk, though, and you would have to make significant level of effort to ensure that your podcast RSS feed is not available to the broader public.
 This approach does not guarantee the podcast will not be indexed by other podcatchers.

 On the technical side, there are some things that can be done to help prevent widespread indexing of your podcast.
 However, none of these are catch-all approaches that guarantee total exclusivity.
 These technical approaches include the use of block tags inserted directly into the RSS feeds, which basically discourages platforms from further sharing the feed.
 However, keep in mind that each podcast app behaves differently, and some smaller apps (and even some larger ones) have different rules and guidelines surrounding which tags they respect and follow.

 I want to monetize my podcast, but I don't want to limit who can listen.
 How do I do that?